walle89/SwedbankJson/docs/composer.md

 ## Windows

 To run Composer on windows, you need php.exe.
 You can either [download it from php.net](http://windows.php.net/download/) or install PHP web development package like [WampServer](http://www.wampserver.com/en/).
-Make sure you know the full path to php.exe, Composer will likely need it.
+Make sure you know the full path to php.exe, Composer may need it.

 Download, run [Composer-Setup.exe](https://getcomposer.org/doc/00-intro.md#installation-windows) and follow the instructions.